 Babies (0-1 years), Teens (over 12)

 The Garden View Rooms are the best for families as they are on the ground floor and can easily accommodate an extra bed.
-The Economy Room is reserved for older kids and is near the pool so a good one to book if your family is slightly older.

 Baby cots are available on request.

 Remember baby and child equipment may be limited or need pre-booking

 Hotel Mocking Bird Hill is set on the eastern coast of Jamaica, in Portland Parish, a short drive from Port Antonio.